forcedotcom/cli/releasenotes/README.md

    ```
    (GitHub issues [#1852](https://github.com/forcedotcom/cli/issues/1852), [#636](https://github.com/forcedotcom/cli/issues/636), and [#2262](https://github.com/forcedotcom/cli/discussions/2262);  plugin-org PR [#923](https://github.com/salesforcecli/plugin-org/pull/923))

+* NEW: The JSON output of the `package version create` command now contains more information: the package name and whether code coverage tests were run and the resulting code coverage percentage is 75% or greater.
+These values correspond to the Tooling API `Package2.Name` and `Package2Version.HasPassedCodeCoverageCheck` fields. (packaging library PRs [#486](https://github.com/forcedotcom/packaging/pull/486) and [#466](https://github.com/forcedotcom/packaging/pull/466))

+     Many thanks to [Ronny Rokitta](https://github.com/Rocko1204) for this contribution.
+We love it.

 * FIX: If the `package version create` command times out, the output now includes a request ID so you can later query the status of the package version create request with the `package version create report --package-create-request-id <ID>` command.
 (GitHub issue [#2605](https://github.com/forcedotcom/cli/issues/2605), packaging library PR [#485](https://github.com/forcedotcom/packaging/pull/485))

 * FIX: Salesforce CLI no longer includes security tokens in the URL used to open an org in a browser with the `org open` command. (plugin-org PR [#913](https://github.com/salesforcecli/plugin-org/pull/913))